braboj/tutorial-os/README.md

 ### 5.1.
 Task concept

 A task is a simple program that runs as if it had the microprocessor all to itself.
-Each owns a stack space to store temporary values and executes specific functions.
+It is a set of register values and some local data.
+Each tasks owns a stack space to store temporary values and executes specific functions.
 Tasks might also have a priority based on their importance.
+Depending on the operating system a task can be understood as a thread or a process.
+Threads are tasks that share the same address space, while processes have their own address space.

 ![](./assets/OS-TaskModel.png)

- - Threads are tasks that share the same address space
- - Processes are tasks with their own address space

 ### 5.2.
 Task states